-2) A second elective which may be chosen from any graduate level course in the Schools of Natural Sciences or Engineering as long as they are 3 units and taken as a graded class.
-All physics courses are listed at the end of this document (pg 20-23).

-C. Additional courses: Students must take 1 unit of QSB 294 Responsible Conduct of Research, 4 semesters of Physics seminar, and 1 unit of PHYS 251 Introduction to Graduate Research.
+- 1) An elective from the Physics graduate courses of at least 3 units listed in the course catalog. - 2) A second elective which may be chosen from any graduate level course in the Schools of Natural Sciences or Engineering as long as they are 3 units and taken as a graded class. - C. Additional courses: Students must take 1 unit of QSB 294 Responsible Conduct of Research, 4 semesters of Physics seminar, and 1 unit of PHYS 251 Introduction to Graduate Research.